Welcome to our website...

 The name under which we specialise mostly in North American Railway books, magazines and DVDs

 The name under which we specialise in mainly new and out-of -print books mainly about British Railways and other aspects of transport.
 75D was the shed code for Horsham in steam days

 We offer a mail order service and welcome enquiries by 'phone, post or e-mail.
 Alternatively, why not visit our stand at the exhibitions attended mainly throught the South East.

-Our home and a thriving market town with at the last count at least 25 coffee houses (or businesses providing the facility) over 27 restaurants with the number ever- increasing.
+Our home is a thriving market town with at the last count, at least 25 coffee houses (or businesses providing the facility) and over 27 restaurants with the number ever- increasing.
 In both 2006 and 2012 Horsham was listed as one of the top 6 places to live in the UK.
 For details visit:: www.visithorsham.co.uk

 Regular train services and about an hour to and from London Victoria.